nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.07]

-The total land area of Sri Lanka is 65,610 square kilometers.
+T he total land area of Sri Lanka is 65,610 square kilometers.
 In addition to this, it encompasses a marine zone of 18,060 square kilometres, a neighbouring marine zone of 19,620 square kilometres, and an extended economic zone of 437,400 square kilometres.

 According to the topography, the area up to 300 feet is classified as the coastal zone, while areas between 300 feet to 1,000 feet and above are categorized as mountainous regions.